iifl-logo

 (c) There are no material changes and commitments affecting the financial position of the Company which have occurred between the end of financial year and the date of this Report.

-(d) The Reports of the Auditors do not contain any qualification / modification and hence no explanation is required.
+(d) The Reports of the Statutory, Secretarial, Cost and other Auditors do not contain any qualification / modification and hence no explanation is required.

 Raising of funds by issuance of Convertible Warrants

-During the year, the Board of Directors of the Company has approved preferential issue of upto 83,40,000 Convertible Warrants, each carrying a right to subscribe to 1 fully paid-up equity share of the Company of face value of Rs 1 each, to Messrs Samena Green Limited and Adventz Finance Private Limited, aggregating and not exceeding Rs 150 crore.
-The same was approved by the Members of the Company by way of Postal Ballot.
-In terms of the approval and upon receipt of 25% of consideration, on 12th April 2024, your Company has allotted 77,72,020 Convertible Warrants i.e 38,86,010 Convertible Warrants each to Samena Green Ltd & Adventz Finance Pvt Ltd, by way of preferential issue at a price of Rs 193 per warrant.
+During the year, your Company has allotted 77,72,020 Convertible Warrants i.e 38,86,010 Convertible Warrants each to Samena Green Ltd & Adventz Finance Pvt Ltd on 12th April 2024 by way of preferential issue at a price of 193 per warrant upon receipt of 25% of consideration.
 The remaining 75% of the consideration will be paid at the time of conversion of warrants into equity shares anytime within eighteen months from the date of allotment.

-During the FYRs 24, the Company has not accepted any Deposit under the provisions of the Act.
+During the FY25, the Company has not accepted any Deposit under the provisions of the Act.

 Your Company has in place an Internal Complaints Committee (ICC), formed in accordance with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules framed thereunder to promote safe & healthy working environment and to redress complaints received regarding sexual harassment.
 The ICC meets at regular intervals.